hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ## Normalisation

 To set the scene for a world without normalisation, we start with an overview of normalisation layers in neural networks.
-Batch Normalisation is probably the most well known method, but there are plenty of alternatives.
+Batch Normalisation is probably the most well-known method, but there are plenty of alternatives.
 Despite the variety of normalisation methods, they all build on the same principle ideas.

 ### Origins

 The design of modern normalisation layers in neural networks is mainly inspired by data normalisation ([Lecun et al., 1998](#lecun98efficient); [Schraudolph, 1998](#schraudolph98centering); [Ioffe & Szegedy, 2015](#ioffe15batchnorm)).
-In the setting of a simple linear regression, it can be shown (see e.g., [Lecun et al., 1998](#lecun98efficient)) that the the second order derivative, i.e., the Hessian, of the objective is exactly the covariance of the input data, $\mathcal{D}$:
+In the setting of a simple linear regression, it can be shown (see e.g., [Lecun et al., 1998](#lecun98efficient)) that the second-order derivative, i.e., the Hessian, of the objective is exactly the covariance of the input data, $\mathcal{D}$:

 $$\frac{1}{|\mathcal{D}|} \sum_{(\boldsymbol{x}, y) \in \mathcal{D}} \nabla_{\boldsymbol{w}}^2 \frac{1}{2}(\boldsymbol{w} \boldsymbol{x} - y)^2 = \frac{1}{|\mathcal{D}|}  \sum_{(\boldsymbol{x}, y) \in \mathcal{D}}\boldsymbol{x} \boldsymbol{x}^\mathsf{T}.$$